mikegioia/libremail/sync/doc/sync-options.md

 have.
 Below is an explanation of the options you can specify when running this
 script:

-* `--interactive | -i`
+* `--actions | -a`

-  **Defaults to enabled**.
-This runs the application interactively, or in a mode designed for the CLI (command line interface).
-Messages are printed to the screen and you could be prompted to enter data for certain actions (like creating a new account).
+  Run the sync script in actions-only mode.
+This disables downloading the messages and attachments and instead only syncs the pending actions to the IMAP server.

 * `--background | -b`